carolinescranton01/cs_projects/illumina_processing_loops/Illumina_Processing_Walkthrough.md

   fi
 done
 ```
-After running trim-galore we want to rename out outputs (names are getting too long).
+After running trim-galore we want to rename our outputs (names are getting too long).
 Follow the two loops to rename the R1 and then the R2 files with _clean at the end to denote that these are the clean reads.
 Move into the trim-galore file, then copy and paste the loop.
 ```
 cd trim-galore
 for f in *; do n=${f%%}; mv "${n}" "${f//trimmed_R1_val_1.fq/R1_clean.fastq}"; mv "${n}" "${f//trimmed_R2_val_2.fq/R2_clean.fastq}"; done